RapidCoders/Coding-Practice/DAY_31/README.md

-# Q.1 Write a program that prints swastika pattern
+# Q.1 Write a program that prints swastika pattern.
 ```
 Input: 7
 Output: